Multiple dog tags among odd items found in 445-pound gator’s stomach

 Two of the dogs tags were legible still and one phone number still worked, according to the post.

-Staff at Cordray’s called the number and a man confirmed that the two tags belonged to hunting dogs he’d owned while leasing the property where the gator was killed 24 years ago.
+Staff at Cordray’s called the number and a man confirmed that the two tags belonged to hunting dogs he’d owned while leasing the property.

 American alligators will live roughly 50 years in the wild, according to the Smithsonian’s National Zoo & Conservation Biology Institute.